-- Step 1 is to integrate quote-to-cash (QTC).
-Sell and bill subscriptions in one unified system so you don’t need to build complex integrations.
-It’s common for companies that we work with that integrate Salesforce with Sage Intacct to decrease the processing time of QTC by 30%.
+- Step 1 is to integrate quote-to-cash (QTC): Sell and bill subscriptions in one unified system so that you don’t need to build complex integrations and you can decrease the processing time of QTC.

-- Step 5 is to forecast future revenues, cash and expenses to anticipate where the business is going and put the strategies in place to grow revenue per transaction.
+- Step 5 is to forecast future revenues, cash and expenses: This allows you to anticipate where the business is going and put the strategies in place to grow revenue per transaction.

 If you want to grow your business, you need to move beyond outdated tech and manual processes.

 At Wipfli, our team supports you throughout the implementation process.
 We can help you select the software and functionality that best fits your needs, and we’ll continue to work with you on optimization.